The Adventures of Tintin: Legacy

 Hergé is recognised as one of the leading cartoonists of the twentieth century.
 Most notably, Hergé's ligne claire style has been influential to creators of other Franco-Belgian comics.
 Contributors to Tintin magazine have employed ligne claire, and later artists Jacques Tardi, Yves Chaland, Jason Little, Phil Elliott, Martin Handford, Geof Darrow, Eric Heuvel, Garen Ewing, Joost Swarte, and others have produced works using it.

 In the wider art world, both Andy Warhol and Roy Lichtenstein have claimed Hergé as one of their most important influences.
 Lichtenstein made paintings based on fragments from Tintin comics, whilst Warhol used ligne claire and even made a series of paintings with Hergé as the subject.
 Warhol, who admired Tintin's "great political and satirical dimensions", said, "Hergé has influenced my work in the same way as Walt Disney.
 For me, Hergé was more than a comic strip artist".

 Hergé has been lauded as "creating in art a powerful graphic record of the 20th century's tortured history" through his work on Tintin, whilst Maurice Horn's World Encyclopedia of Comics declares him to have "spear-headed the post-World War II renaissance of European comic art".
 French philosopher Michel Serres noted that the twenty-three completed Tintin albums constituted a "chef-d'oeuvre" ("masterpiece") to which "the work of no French novelist is comparable in importance or greatness".

 In 1966, Charles de Gaulle said: "Basically, you know, my only international rival is Tintin!
 We are the little ones who don't let themselves be fooled by the big ones".

 In March 2015, Brussels Airlines painted an Airbus A320-200 with registration OO-SNB in a special Tintin livery.

+In 2015, a 6 m tall sculpture of the rocket featured in Tintin: Destination Moon was unveiled at Brussels Airport.

 Tintin has become a symbol of Belgium and so was used in a variety of visual responses to the 2016 Brussels bombings.

+In 2024, the Royal Belgian Football Association unveiled a Tintin-inspired kit for the Belgian national football team.
+The light blue and brown kit was used for the team's away fixtures in the UEFA Euro 2024.